What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 Part of building that client-advisor relationship is to encourage them to work towards the goals they set for themselves.
 Your excitement and projections of what it will take to achieve these goals will fuel their fire to make it happen.

-Getting from point A to point B in terms of collecting this qualitative data requires equal buy in and collaboration between both the client and the advisor.
+Getting from point A to point B in terms of collecting this qualitative data requires equal buy-in and collaboration between you and your client.

 New call-to-action